Fourth person dies after Strasbourg Christmas market mass shooting

 Breaking News Emails

-A fourth person has died following the mass shooting at a Christmas market in Strasbourg, France.
+A fourth person has died following the mass shooting at a Christmas market in Strasbourg, France, a prosecutor's spokesperson said Friday.

 The news comes a day after police killed suspected shooter Cherif Chekatt, 29, after a shootout with police after an intense two-day manhunt that involved hundreds of officers.